SpenceKonde/DxCore/megaavr/bootloaders/optiboot_dx/README.md

 5. Copy the `optiboot_dx` folder from `(core install location)/megaavr/bootloaders` to `C:\arduino-1.0.6-7.3.0compiler\hardware\arduino\bootloaders`.
 6. You should now be able to open a command window in `C:\arduino-1.0.6-7.3.0compiler\hardware\arduino\bootloaders\optiboot_dx` and run `omake <target>`, or `build_all_dx.bat` to build all the binaries packaged with the core.

+This can be done the same way in linux exceopt you can expect make to actually be there, ignore omake, and just use the shell scripttsand can use the .sh scripts instead of batch files which If i had time to work on, could be mde a lot smoother, but that's not a priority (I think the main thing we'd want to to is pass the avr-size output throguh grep or something, but I don't know makefile or shellscripting :-) )

 ## Previous build instructions
 These may or may not work.
 I am not versed in the ways of makefiles and am not competent to fix any issues that may be encountered.
 Thus, if you want to use one of these methods, you'll have to fix the makefile yourself (sorry - my brain uses 16-bit addressing.
 You'll notice I never talk about working with an ATmega2560 - that would require an extra bit, ya see?
 So figuring out how to wrangle a makefile on a 64-bit desktop computer is well beyond my ability).
 I will gladly accept pull requests that fix these things - as long as they do not break the method detailed above, as that would leave me unable to build DxCore bootloaders without toolchain wrangling, which as I said, is outside my zone of competence.
 If you find that these do in fact work as written, please let me know so I can update this file.